 - Own transport and valid unendorsed Code 8 Driver’s license

-- Strategic thinker and work well in a collective
+- Strategic thinker, who works well in a collective

 - Competent in self-management